How To Substitute Butter For Shortening

 One key difference between butter and shortening is that butter contains about 15-20% water, while shortening is 100% fat.
 This extra water in butter can affect the texture of your baked goods, sometimes making them slightly denser or more cake-like.

 To compensate for this, you can either slightly reduce the liquid in your recipe or add a touch more flour.
-It may take a bit of experimentation to get the perfect balance, so don’t be afraid to play around with your recipe.
+It may take a bit of experimentation to get the perfect balance, so don’t be afraid to play around with your favorite recipes.

 Customizing Your Butter Substitution